tatumizer/pigeon_map/README.md

 include line `//+part of mylibrary;` in the source

 5. Initializers are supported : in the example above, yearOfBirth is 2000 by default; "default default" is null, as usual.

+6. If you want to add methods to the generated class, place them between `//asis+` and `//asis-` comments

 Please see more complex example in test/proto_media.dart.
 When you run this file, it generates test/media.dart.